epfl-dlab/WikiPDA/README.md

 Credits for WikiPDA-Lib and WikiPDA-HTTP-API: [DanielBergThomsen](https://github.com/DanielBergThomsen)

+## Public Demo

+Available soon.
+We will release a demo to test WikiPDA.

 ## What can I do with WikiPDA?

 WikiPDA gives you a language-agnostic distribution over K topics generated with LDA.
 The process is unsupervised, and it allows you to discover the subjects more covered in different languages, compute the topics distance between Wikipedia editions, or get a topics vector that can be used as an input for a supervised task.